-2.4 For each sport the following approach was taken:
+2.4.
+For each sport the following approach was taken:

-- Supply Update this captures the changes in supply identified by the sports organisations with each activity linked back to the three aims set out by Sport England to protect, enhance and provide. - Demand Update this compares participation data from 2018 and 2022.
-Where a direct comparison is not possible, this report will present the data that is available. - Significant Issues by Sport each sport was asked to identify any significant issues from their perspective and also if there had been any further changes to the information presented in the 2018 documents. - Summary and Conclusions by Sport The information collated above was then used to determine if any changes were needed to the recommendations for each sport in the respective action plans. - 2.5 An example of the survey form can be found in Appendix 1. - 2.6 The recommendations for each sport from the 2018 PPS Strategy and Action Plan are reproduced in Appendix 2 for reference.
+- Supply Update this captures the changes in supply identified by the sports organisations with each activity linked back to the three aims set out by Sport England to protect, enhance and provide. - Demand Update this compares participation data from 2018 and 2023.
+Where a direct comparison is not possible, this report will present the data that is available. - Significant Issues by Sport each sport was asked to identify any significant issues from their perspective and also is there had been any further changes to the information presented in the 2018 documents.

+- Summary and Conclusions by Sport The information collated above was then used to determine if any changes were needed to the recommendations for each sport in the respective action plans. - Where current year update was not provided, this is shown as N/A - 2.5.
+An example of the survey form can be found in Appendix 1. - 2.6.
+The recommendations for each sport from the 2018 PPS Strategy and Action Plan are reproduced in Appendix 2 for reference.

-3 Football
+3. Football